shirakaba/react-native-native-runtime/README.md

 objc.NSSecureCoding;

 // Constant/variable lookup:
+// Returns a JS HostObject wrapping any native global symbol (the
+// most common ones being constants and variables).
-// Looks up the `NSStringTransformLatinToHiragana` variable from
+// This works by looking up the symbol from the executable (a
-// the executable (if neither a class
+// fallback undertaken when neither NSClassFromString nor
-// nor a protocol with the same name was found first).
+// NSProtocolFromString return a match for the given string).
 // This works via dlsym, so I believe it has O(N) complexity, but
 // probably isn't too slow anyway. objc.NSStringTransformLatinToHiragana;